slackapi/java-slack-sdk/docs/guides/bolt-basics.md

 });
 ```

 By default, the reply will be sent as an ephemeral message.
-To send a message visible to everyone, use `in_channel` type.
+To send a message visible to everyone, use `"in_channel"` type.

 ```java
 app.command("/ping", (req, ctx) -> {